Skip to main content

 The world of law is no stranger to the perils and pitfalls of copyright and patent legislation.
 Many high profile trials have been fought over issues such as ‘fair use’ and copyright infringements in the worlds of commerce, music and literature.
 Think of rappers being sued for misappropriating samples from other artist’s records, or high-fashion brands getting into legal hot water for ‘borrowing’ too closely from their rivals.
 But what about the world of the lawyers themselves?
 What impact does copyright have on their work?

 Law is one of the most highly regulated sectors in the UK and, as such, companies in the sector should all be well aware of the importance of not using published content without obtaining the proper licence or authorisation.
-This is why the vast majority of law firms in the UK, hold a Law Licence from the CLA.
-These specialist licences allow firms to make copies of extracts, subject to certain terms and conditions, from books, journals and periodicals published in print and from a wide range of digital publications.
+This is why the vast majority of law firms in the UK hold a Law Licence from CLA.
+Created in consultation with the Law Society of England & Wales and the City of London Law Society (CLLS), these specialist licences allow firms to make copies of extracts, subject to certain terms and conditions, from books, journals and periodicals published in print and from a wide range of digital publications.

-CLA’s legal licence covers the use of published content internally within a firm – whether this involves sharing content internally for market intelligence, research and development, staff training or a variety of other uses.
+CLA’s Law Licence covers the use of published content internally within a firm – whether this involves sharing content internally for market intelligence, research and development, staff training or a variety of other uses.
 It also covers the use of copied content outside of a firm.
-This is a vital part of the licence as almost all law firm need to send third-party information to their clients and to other stakeholders in a case.
+This is a vital part of the licence as almost all law firms need to send third-party information to their clients and to other stakeholders in a case.

 The good news is that, under the terms and conditions of the licence, single copies of published content may be sent to: